 Pristiq - An Off Label Medicine

-All anti-depressants have side effects, and all of them may have potential long term consequences if used indefinitely.
-Never start any mental health medication without a plan to stop taking it someday.
+All antidepressants have side effects, and all of them may have potential long term consequences if used indefinitely.
+Never start any mental health medication without a plan to stop taking it someday or without a doctor’s supervision.
+Your doctor will guide you through this process.

 Introduction to Pristiq